-Implementing Super-channels With Large Scale PICs
+Implementing Super-channels without Large-scale PICs

-By implementing super-channel technology using large scale (i.e. multi-wavelength) photonic integrated circuit (PIC) technology, Infinera can deliver a range of benefits to our customers.
-The most obvious is that a single line card that is brought into service in a single operational cycle can now deliver five times the capacity compared to a typical 100Gb/s transponder, while still delivering exceptional long haul performance.
+By implementing super-channels using large-scale (i.e. multi-wavelength) PIC technology, Infinera can deliver a range of benefits to our customers.
+The most obvious is that a single line card that is brought into service in a single operational cycle can now deliver multiple times the capacity of a single-wavelength card, while still delivering exceptional optical reach performance.